 Frame from "05/07/26 Parks and Recreation Commission Meeting" · Source

-The commission acted after no one offered changes when the draft plan was presented April 2.
+No one offered changes when the draft plan was presented to the commission April 2.
 No members of the public spoke at either meeting.

 The City Council will review the master plan at a work session May 20 at 5 p.m. before voting at its regular June meeting.
-Corvus Design will present the plan and answer questions at the work session.
+Corvus Design will present the plan and answer questions.

 Under Kenai Municipal Code, the Parks and Recreation Commission must review master plans for recreation facilities and make recommendations before the City Council acts.